bclay/pamentor/Markdown/BeginnerJava.md

 OOP && Java <a id="setup-section"></a>
 ==================================

-### What is Object-Oriented Programming?
-In essence, object-oriented programming (OOP) is a programming paradigm where data and the functions (often called methods) to use the data are connected.
-The data and its associated methods are packaged together in a single unit, called an object.
-Because of this, the main program in many OOP apps is often small, instead simply instantiating (creating) several objects and then calling their associated methods to make them interact.

 ###What is Java?

 Java is a multi-faceted object-oriented programming language designed to allow developers to “write once, run anywhere”.
 When Java code is compiled, it is not converted to machine code like in many other languages; instead, it is converted to Java “bytecode”; this bytecode is then executed on the Java Virtual Machine, a program which is available for a wide variety of platforms.
 As result, Java can be run in the same way on any machine with the JVM installed.
-While sometimes maligned for being syntactically verbose, Java is nonetheless a popular language with millions of developers and hundreds of millions of users.
+While sometimes maligned for being syntactically verbose (lots of rules you have to follow when you code in Java), Java is nonetheless a popular language with millions of developers and hundreds of millions of users.
 Developed in the early 90’s by Sun Microsystems (now a part of Oracle), Java is one of the most widely used languages for apps of any size!

+### What is Object-Oriented Programming?
+In essence, object-oriented programming (OOP) is a programming paradigm where data and the functions (often called methods) to use the data are connected.
+The data and its associated methods are packaged together in a single unit, called an object.
+Because of this, the main program in many OOP apps is often small, instead simply instantiating (creating) several objects and then calling their associated methods to make them interact.

 ###Hello the Hard Way